 |20||100,000,000 to 1|

-The resulting magnitude scale is logarithmic, in neat agreement with the 1850s belief that all human senses are logarithmic in their response to stimuli.
+The resulting stellar magnitude system is logarithmic, in neat agreement with the 1850s belief that all human senses are logarithmic in their response to stimuli.
 The decibel scale for rating loudness was likewise made logarithmic.

 Alas, it's not quite so, not for brightness, sound, or anything else.
 Our perceptions of the world follow power-law curves, not logarithmic ones.
 Thus a star of magnitude 3.0 does not in fact look exactly halfway in brightness between 2.0 and 4.0.
 It looks a little fainter than that.
 The star that looks halfway between 2.0 and 4.0 will be about magnitude 2.8.
 The wider the magnitude gap, the greater this discrepancy.
 Accordingly, Sky & Telescope's computer-drawn sky maps use star dots that are sized according to a power-law relation.